 - Taormina is a beautiful resort city of a mere 10,000 people on the northern part of the east coast.
 It is situated high above the sea with a magnificent view of Mt Etna.
 A resort town to the rich and famous where shopping is a serious item of interest as is the major attraction the Teatro Greco of horseshoe design and still used during the annual arts festival.

 Finally don’t miss the Aeolian Islands of the north east coast; and from Siracusa the easily accessible towns of Noto, Ragusa and Modica.
 The ruins enthusiasts will enjoy Segesta and Selinunte.
 Out of Palermo visit the Monreale for the mosaics.
 Food enthusiasts will not want to miss a visit to Trapani the fishing and ferry port town on the west coast famous for its traditional Sicilian food.

 Is Sicily A Safe Destination?

-Yes, but like in a lot of cities worldwide petty theft is a problem that you need to be aware of to ensure an event free trip.
+Yes, but like in a lot of cities worldwide petty theft is a problem that you need to be aware of to ensure an event-free trip.
 The things you do at home to ensure security of valuables and general safety you need to take on holiday with you to Italy.
 If travelling by car ensure that you use secure parking as you would at home.
-Is the mafia going to be a part of you visit to Sicily – not likely.
+Is the mafia going to be a part of your visit to Sicily – not likely.

 Add a bit more to your experiences